aw-amanda/FundRacer/README.md

 # FundRacer
-Basic code for a multi-page/window desktop application that operates on the user's web browser on the local port of 5000.
+Basic code for a multi-page/window desktop application that runs on local host.
 Made for Windows environments but can be adapted.

 Can be used to track donation amounts for fundraisers: